Forty Hours' Devotion

 Forty Hours' Devotion, in Italian called Quarant'ore or Quarantore, is a Roman Catholic liturgical action in which continuous prayer is made for forty hours before the Blessed Sacrament in solemn exposition.
 It often occurs in a succession of churches, with one finishing prayers at the same time as the next takes it up.

 A celebration of such a devotion is begun by a Solemn Mass or "Mass of Exposition", and ended by a "Mass of Reposition".
 The latter concludes with a procession and benediction.
 The Blessed Sacrament is reposed in the tabernacle for the daily Mass, and then returned for exposition after Mass.

 It is assumed that the exposition and prayer should be kept up by night as well as by day, but permission is given to dispense with this requirement when enough watchers cannot be obtained.
-In such a case the interruption of the devotion by night does not forfeit the indulgences conceded by the Holy See to those who take part in it.
+In such a case, the interruption of the devotion by night does not forfeit the indulgences conceded by the Holy See to those who take part in it.

 History of the devotion

 The precise origin of the Forty Hours' Devotion is obscure.
-St. Charles Borromeo speaks as if this practice of praying for forty hours was very ancient; and he refers it to the forty hours that Christ's Body remained in the tomb.
-The number 40 is also associated with the rain at the time of the flood, years on the way to the Promised Land, and Jesus fasting for 40 days before beginning his public ministry.
+St. Charles Borromeo speaks as if this practice of praying for forty hours was very ancient; he refers it to the forty hours that Christ's Body remained in the tomb.
+The number 40 is also associated with the rain at the time of the Flood, years the Israelites spent on the way to the Promised Land, and Jesus fasting for 40 days before beginning his public ministry.

 The practice of reserving the Blessed Sacrament with some solemnity during the Easter Triduum began in the 12th or 13th century, From this the idea grew up of transferring this figurative vigil of forty hours to other days and other seasons.
 The transference to the carnival tide was very obvious, and is likely enough to have occurred independently to many different people.

-There is evidence that Giovanni Antonio Bellotti organized this in connection with a certain confraternity at the Church of the Holy Sepulchre in Milan as early as 1527.
-During the 1520s and ’30s, in the Archdiocese of Milan, Italy, this prayer devotion was extended beyond Holy Week and often added to Pentecost, the feast of the Assumption and at Christmas.
+There is evidence that Giovanni Antonio Bellotti organized this in connection with a certain confraternity at the Church of San Sepolcro in Milan as early as 1527.
+During the 1520s and 1530s, the Archdiocese of Milan, had this prayer devotion extended beyond Holy Week and often added to Pentecost, the Feast of the Assumption, and Christmas.

-Evidence seems to favour the conclusion that a Capuchin Father, Joseph Piantanida da Fermo, was the first to organise the arrangement by which the Forty Hours' Exposition was transferred from church to church in Milan and was there kept up without interruption throughout all the year.
-The Milanese chronicler Burigozzo describes the custom of exposing the Blessed Sacrament in one church after another as a novelty which began at Milan, in May 1537.
+Evidence seems to favour the conclusion that the Capuchin Joseph Piantanida da Fermo was the first to organise the arrangement by which the Forty Hours' Exposition was transferred from church to church in Milan and was there kept up without interruption throughout all the year.
+The Milanese chronicler Burigozzo describes the custom of exposing the Blessed Sacrament in one church after another as a novelty which began at Milan in May 1537.
 His notice seems to have been actually written in that year.
 The practice has been attributed to the Milanese Capuchin Giuseppe da Ferno.
-In November 2021, the Roman Catholic Diocese of Arlington initiated a schedule of Forty hours Devotion in successive parishes in preparation for its Golden Jubilee in 2024.
+In November 2021, the Roman Catholic Diocese of Arlington initiated a schedule of Forty Hours’ Devotion in successive parishes in preparation for its Golden Jubilee in 2024.